The Car Connection Audi S8 Overview

 The Audi S8 is a high-performance luxury full-size sedan that's as thrilling as it is luxurious.

 The S8 joined the A8 family in the late 1990s.
 Today's model is the third generation of the nameplate, though some years have been skipped along the way.

 The Audi S8 is essentially carried over for the 2017 model year, although its A8 sibling is no longer offered with a shorter wheelbase.
 Even less changed for 2018—it's the same car again.

-MORE: Read our 2015 Audi A8 / S8 review
+MORE: Read our 2018 Audi S8 review

 The first Audi S8 was introduced in Europe in 1997, but took until the 2001 model year to arrive in U.S. showrooms.
-Priced from $72,500 and above, this S8 set the pattern for all future performance derivatives spun off from Audi's unique, aluminum space-frame sedan.
+Priced from $72,500, this S8 set the pattern for all future performance derivatives spun off from Audi's unique, aluminum space-frame sedan.
 The first edition packed a 360-horsepower V-8 engine and standard all-wheel drive; American-market cars were only offered with an automatic transmission.
 The higher-output model was distinguished by "S" badging, added aluminum trim, and more standard luxury features, as well as 18-inch wheels.
-The first S8 had a short run in the U.S., since that generation of A8 sedan went out of production in the fall of 2002.
+The first S8 had a short run in the U.S., since that generation of A8 sedan went out of production in fall 2002.